-Human societies follow rulesets that have been passed down to us for a long time.
+Introduction Human societies follow rulesets that have been passed down to us for a long time.
 The rules tell us that's it's normal that some have power and resources, and that others don't.
 To so many, this is not the game they want to play anymore.
 Now what?
 Most of us never learned any other game.
 Sociocracy is such a rule set for organizations, and it offers a way out of the power games.
-It consists of

-- an inclusive and effective way of making decisions - distributed and transparent leadership in circles and roles - clear connecting ways to structure our meetings.
+It consists of - an inclusive and effective way of making decisions - distributed and transparent leadership in circles and roles - clear connecting ways to structure our meetings.
 Sociocracy goes way beyond majority vote or endless large group processes.
 It adds transparency, ease, and flow.
 This book is meant as a first overview, with links on how to learn more.
 Enjoy!
+Jed aking decisions hip in circles and roles our meetings.
 Making group decisions: consent

-Why consent decisionmaking?
+Sociocracy For All Why consent decisionmaking?

 We all know different decision-making methods:

 - autocratic decisions: one person decides

 - majority vote: the majority decides

 - consensus: everyone agrees

 Most groups use a mix of all those decisionmaking methods in their meetings.

 Consent is the default decision-making method in sociocracy.
 Consent is the most similar to consensus decision-making;

 Depending on how consensus is interpreted and practiced, it might even look the same.

 Autocratic decisions

+- C clear authority

+- (C) fast decisions possible

+- (:) loses a lot of information

-(2) likely not a lot of buy-in
+- (:) likely not a lot of buy-in

+Majority vote

+- (easy to do with many people

+- hears the majority

-(ignores minority needs
+- (:) ignores minority needs

-polarizes decisions
+- polarizes decisions

 Consensus

-(2) every voice counts
+- every voice counts

-(2) lots of conversation
+- (C) lots of conversation

-(•) can take a long time
+- 迚 can take a long time